 Green Valley Bluegrass Band Kicks Off Cadillac Zack’s Blues Party and Jam at the Maui Sugar Mill Saloon

 (HOLLYWOOD PRESS CORPS) — Tarzana, CA — The Green Valley Bluegrass band made its debut at the Maui Sugar Mill Saloon on Monday, May 4th, marking a significant milestone as the first bluegrass band to perform for Cadillac Zack’s Blues Party and Jam.
-This celebrated event has been a staple in Tarzana for over 15 years, drawing music lovers from across the region.
+This celebrated event has been a staple in Tarzana for over 19 years, drawing music lovers from across the region.
+Cadillac Zack recently had his 2000th show at the Sugar Mill.

 The Green Valley Bluegrass Band.
 Photo by Ellen Zuckerman